 19 – Puran Poli

-Puran poli is a sweet flatbread made in parts of Western India, and especially popular in Maharashtra during important celebrations and festivals.
+Puran poli is a sweet flatbread made in parts of Western India and is especially popular in Maharashtra during important celebrations and festivals.

 Puran poli is best served piping hot and is so soft that it melts in your mouth.
 The outer layer is soft and thin, enough that you have to pull it apart to eat it, where you will find a powdery, sweet lentil stuffing.
 Puran poli is very similar to the sweet Boli made in Kerala.